firebase007/typicodeFAKEAPI-React/README.md

 ## RoadMap

-- Refactor all components
+- Refactor all components - done
 - Look out for perfomance bottlenecks
 - Check for scalability concerns
 - Overhaul the entire UI as the current one is just for testing out purposes
-- Add support for webpack
-- Add support for eslint and prettier code
 - Use styled components for the component styling
 - Use react boostrap for the cards and for displaying the list items
 - Host on Heroku